 6.7.2.
 The following shall not interrupt the running of the six-month inactivity period: (a) procuring and/or submitting a written request for transfer; (b) filing an application for an informal or formal conciliation; (c) operating an Amway-affiliated business in any other country in which an Amway affiliate conducts business; (d) directing an inquiry to Amway as to the status of his or her IB; or (e) purchasing Amway products or services as a Customer.

 6.7.3.
 Two-Year Inactivity (Registering): An IBO who transfers to a new sponsor, or who following 6 months of inactivity applies for registration under a different sponsor, may not register downline from any IBO who was previously upline or downline to him or her in the Line of Sponsorship up to and down to the first qualified Platinum unless at least two years have elapsed since the termination or expiration of his or her IB.

 6.7.4.
-Two-Year Inactivity (Sponsoring): An IBO who transfers to, or who registers under, a different sponsor following 180 consecutive days of inactivity, shall have no right to sponsor any IBO who was previously upline or downline to him or her in the Line of Sponsorship up to and down to the first qualified Platinum, unless at least two years have elapsed since the termination or expiration of the sponsored IB.
+Two-Year Inactivity (Sponsoring): An IBO who transfers to, or who registers under, a different sponsor following 6 months of inactivity, shall have no right to sponsor any IBO who was previously upline or downline to him or her in the Line of Sponsorship up to and down to the first qualified Platinum, unless at least two years have elapsed since the termination or expiration of the sponsored IB.

 6.7.5.
 Two-Year Inactivity (Joining an existing IB): Former IBOs may not be added to an existing IB for a period of 24 months following the termination or expiration of their IBO Contract.